share this post

 Instructions

-• Preheat oven to 400°F (200°C), preferably using the convection mode.
+• Preheat the oven to 400°F (200°C), preferably using the convection mode.
 Line a 9-inch x 5-inch loaf pan with a piece of parchment paper.
 Slightly oil the paper to make sure the bread doesn't stick to the pan.
 Set aside.

 • Add the liquid ingredients.
 The order doesn't matter.
 Combine with a spatula or a spoon, then use your hands to knead the dough for about 1-2 minutes.
-The batter is very moist at first, getting dryer as you go.
+The batter is very moist at first, getting drier as you go.
 After 2 minutes, it should come together easily to form a dough.
-If it is still sticky, add more husk, 1/2 teaspoon at a time, knead for 30 seconds and see how it goes.
+If it is still sticky, add more husk, 1/2 teaspoon at a time, knead for 30 seconds, and see how it goes.
 The dough will always be a bit moist, but it shouldn't stick to your hands at all.
 If so, the egg-free keto bread will be too moist when baked.

 • Set aside 10 minutes to let the fiber fully absorb the liquid.

 • Shape the dough as you want your bread to look when baked.
 You surely want a lovely round bun on top of your loaf.
-So shape a cylinder of dough that matches the pan's length, but DO NOT press or flatten the top of your loaf, or you will end up with a denser/tight crumb.
+So shape a cylinder of dough that matches the pan's length, but DO NOT press or flatten the top of your loaf, or you will end up with a denser/tighter crumb.
 Keep the top's shape round.
 It's what will create a light and soft bread loaf with holes in the crumb.

 • Slightly rub your hand with water and massage the bread's surface to remove holes and create a smooth surface.